Laesod/massimoronca.it/_posts/2015-01-24-elixir-as-a-pasring-tool-writing-a-brainfuck-interpreter-part-three.md

 ---
 layout: post
 title: Brainfuck in Elixir, part three, compiling
 excerpt: This is the third in a series of articles on building a brainfuck interpreter in Elixir.
 In <a href="/2014/10/15/elixir-as-a-pasring-tool-writing-a-brainfuck-interpreter-part-one.html">the first part</a> we built a minimal brainfuck interpreter that can already run some basic program.
-In <a href="/2014/11/10/elixir-as-a-pasring-tool-writing-a-brainfuck-interpreter-part-two.html">the second part</a> we completed it implementing loops.
+In <a href="/2014/11/10/elixir-as-a-pasring-tool-writing-a-brainfuck-interpreter-part-two.html">the second part</a> we completed it by implementing loops.
 In this third episode we'll write a simple compiler to translate Brainfuck instructions to a machine readable intermediate format (AST) and a VM that executes it.
 source-name: MIKAMAYHEM
 source-url: http://dev.mikamai.com/post/102283561929/elixir-as-a-parsing-tool-writing-a-brainfuck
 tags: